ajhenley/gitbook/creating_new_data_types_in_java.md

 		return lastDay;
 	}

 	public boolean isLeapYear(){
+	    // returns t/f if the year is a leap year
+	    // leap years are all years divisible by 4 but not 100
+	    // years that are divisible by 400 are leap years, too
         // is it divisible by 4?

+        // Note that the year is not passed as an argument.
+It could be but
-        boolean bLeapYear = false;
+        // I choose to use the class level private variable for my method. boolean bLeapYear = false;
         bLeapYear = (year % 4 == 0);